Predrag-Jandric/React-Portfolio/README.md

 - add Why I Code section to your github
 - add emotional intelligence as strong point
 - add user stories image to readmes for featured projects

-**ideas**
-look up fonts and implement them make card background have slight gradient add a cube in the navbar to the left that when clicked will change colors of the size

 - emphasize how you have experience building production level apps
 - write about yourself in first person